trexminer/T-Rex/README.md

         --temperature-limit        GPU shutdown temperature. (default: 0 - disabled) --temperature-start        GPU temperature to enable card after disable. (default: 0 - disabled)

-    -b, --api-bind-telnet          IP:port for the miner API via telnet (default: 0.0.0.0:4068).
+    -b, --api-bind-telnet          IP:port for the miner API via telnet (default: 127.0.0.1:4068).
 Set to 0 to disable.
+                                   For external access set IP to 0.0.0.0, in which case setting "--api-read-only" is recommended as well.
-        --api-bind-http            IP:port for the miner API via HTTP (default: 0.0.0.0:4067).
+        --api-bind-http            IP:port for the miner API via HTTP (default: 127.0.0.1:4067).
 Set to 0 to disable.
+                                   For external access set IP to 0.0.0.0, in which case setting "--api-read-only" is recommended as well.
         --api-read-only            Allow only read operations for API calls.
     -J  --json-response            Telnet API server will make json responses.